 Feel free to Visit

 We encourage you to visit during a break, long weekend, or at the end of term so you can take a family vacation together when your student does not have any academic commitments.
-Please look at our Academic Calendars for guidance.
+Please look at our Academic Calendars for program dates and semester breaks.
 Though we are unable to offer you accommodations in our student housing, all of our cities have hotel accommodations that meets a wide range of budgets.

 Frequently Asked Questions

 1. What are the benefits to my child studying abroad?